GrandadEvans/cypress-mailpit/README.md

 #### mhGetAllMails( limit=50, options={timeout=defaultCommandTimeout} )

-Yields an array of all the mails stored in MailHog.
+Yields an array of all the mails stored in Mailpit.
 This retries automatically until mails are found (or until timeout is reached).

 ```JavaScript
 cy